tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/控制台指南（新版）/应用管理/配置告警联系人_intl_en.md

 ## Editing Alarm Recipient
 1. Log in to the [SMS console](https://console.cloud.tencent.com/smsv2).
 2. Select **Application Management** > **Notifications & Alarms** on the left sidebar.
-3. Select the **current application** as the target application to be manipulated.
+3. Select the **Current Application** as the target application to be manipulated.
 4. Click **Edit** in the row of the contact.
 5. Click **Modify** to modify the name, mobile number, and email address of the contact and the events.